Weruva Kurobuta Dog Food receives the Advisor’s highest rating of 5 stars.

 And a fat-to-protein ratio of about 62%.

 Below-average protein.
 Near-average fat.
 And above-average carbs when compared to a typical canned dog food.

 However, with not enough carb ingredients present to account for the reading on the dashboard, one must assume the protein or fat content has been significantly understated on the label.

-Weruva Kurobuta Dog Food is a grain-free wet product using an abundance of quality named meats as its main sources of animal protein, thus earning the brand 5 strong.
+Weruva Kurobuta is a grain-free meat-based canned dog food using an abundance of organic poultry as its main source of animal protein, thus earning the brand 5 stars.

 Those looking for a comparable beef version of this product line may want to check out our review of Weruva Kobe Dog Food.